Krastanov/labwebsite/_pages/undergrad-qis.md

 ## Prerequisites

-- MATH 131 Calculus I
+A grade of C or better in each of:

 - MATH 132 Calculus II
 - MATH 235 Introduction to Linear Algebra
-- STAT 240 Introduction to Statistics
+- one of COMPSCI 240 / STAT 240 / STAT 515

-Could be helpful but are not necessary:
+These classes could be helpful but are not necessary:

 - MATH 233 Multivariate Calculus
-- COMPSCI 240 Reasoning Under Uncertainty
 - COMPSCI 250 Introduction to Computations
 - COMPSCI 311 Introduction to Algorithms